mo-mohamed/acronis-memory-store/README.md

-# In Memory Store - HTTP REST API
+# Acronis In Memory Store
 ## Requirements

 Need to implement simple in-memory data structure store.
 See Redis for example.